elevran/lzt/README.md

 Demonstrate the use of supervisors to exchange data on existing connection.
 The demo connection uses an echo client and server.
 Both pause after connecting and before any data is exchanged.
-Currently suspension is handled by voluntary call to `syscall.Kill(syscall.GetPid, syscall.SIGSTOP)`, but this shall be replaced by eBPF/system call interception.
+Currently suspension is handled by voluntary call to `syscall.Kill(syscall.GetPid(), syscall.SIGSTOP)`, but this shall be replaced by eBPF based system call interception handler.
+In order to pause the client and/or server. pass the `--pause` flag at invocation to each.
  Supervisors (`maitred`) are invoked with the process id to monitor (printed by `echo-client` and `echo-server` on start-up) and the file descriptor of the newly created socket (typically fd #4 on the server and #3 on the client).